-The configuration procedure is almost the same as for the previous example.
-The only difference is that you will need to comment out the parameter "up" in "/etc/openvpn/tap0-br.conf" and "/etc/openvpn/tap0-br.conf".
+2. The configuration procedure is almost the same as for the previous example.
+The only difference is that you must comment out the parameter up in /etc/openvpn/tap0-br.conf and /etc/openvpn/tap0-br.conf.

 Setup 3: Routed IP